davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 At the simplest, a TSO is a Salesforce org that you can copy.
 You install a product, set up all of the configuration, add sample data, and perform whatever other customization you wish.
 Then, you take a _snapshot_ of that org (using the Setup->Trialforce UI).
 The snapshot captures the complete state of that org at a point in time.
 You can have many snapshots over the evolution of the TSO's state.

 Once you have a snapshot, you can perform _signups_ against it.
-The `SignupRequest` API allows you to request a _new_ Salesforce org, whose state starts from a specific TSO snapshot.
+The `SignupRequest` API allows you to request a _new_ Salesforce org whose state starts from a specific TSO snapshot.
 You pass the API the `0TT` id of your snapshot, and you get back authentication information for your new org.
 Where the _trial_ part of _Trialforce_ comes in is that that new org has a fixed lifespan, after which it has to be converted to a production org (or disposed).
 30 days is a common trial length, but it's not universal.

 You can also use Environment Hub in a Partner Business Org to sign up copies of the TSO.
 These orgs aren't necessarily time-limited.
 (TODO: true?)

 This functionality might sound quite nice.
 And in some ways, it is!
 TSOs are very effective at delivering copies of whole Salesforce orgs, including configuration that is very time-consuming to set up from scratch.
 But there are a number of patterns in how TSOs are used that have deep negative effects on the software development and delivery lifecycle.
 My purpose in this article is to explore those negative effects and show you how to avoid them.
 Thoughout, I'll use an imaginary development team building a managed package-based product called Massive Events.

-## Part 1: How TSOs Fail Your SDLC

-> Thesis: TSOs divide the source of truth for the product.

 With that basic statement of TSO capability in mind, let's look at some key TSO use cases, running the gamut from internal to customer-facing to partner support.